-Defendants, Brian Bolton, Alvin Jones, Manuel Leano, Lamonica Lewis, Douglas Nichols Jr., and Elsworth Smith Jr (collectively "Defendant Officers") by and through their undersigned counsel, Hale & Monico LLC, hereby submit the following Answers and Affirmative Defenses to Plaintiff's Complaint:
+Defendants, Alvin Jones, Manuel Leano, Lamonica Lewis and Douglas Nichols, Jr. (collectively "Defendant Officers"), by and through their undersigned counsel, Hale & Monico LLC, hereby submit the following Answers and Affirmative Defenses to Plaintiff's Complaint as follows:

 1. This is a civil action arising under 42 U.S.C. § 1983.
 The jurisdiction of this Court is invoked pursuant to 28 U.S.C. §§ 1343 and 1337.